alastairgarner/Masters_Thesis/thesis.md

    2. ideally *in vivo* - wasn't able to get microfluidic setup working
 2. Something about efforts to implement automated tracing of the larval nervous system

+## Limitation
+1. n=1, neuron reconstruction

 ***
+# Conclusion

+Investigation of the neural substrates for motor coordination has been well established for basal locomotion in *Drosophila* larva[@Heckscher2012,@Clark2018a,@Kohsaka2017].
+However, how common musculature can be coordinated for the performance of biomechanically dissimilar behaviours is poorly understood.
+In the case of the larval nocifensive repertoire only a few premotor or motor neurons have been shown to modulate performance of the behaviour[@Yoshino2017,@Burgos2018].

+The completion of this study should elucidate novel premotor components in the neural circuitry underlying escape behaviours.
+Further it hopes to address the relative specificity of these premotor components for different behavioural modes.
+By extension, this could provide insight into the specific muscles necessary for the performance of these behaviours.
+Together these findings should help in teasing apart the neural mechanisms for coordinating distinct locomotor behaviours.

+***

 # Notes

 *"Analysis of this comprehensive connectome identified PMN-MN ‘labeled line’ connectivity; PMN-MN combinatorial connectivity; asymmetric neuronal morphology; and PMN-MN circuit motifs that could all contribute to generating distinct behaviors"* - Zarin 2019

-For timeseries data - maybe show individual traces under the average trace - super light colour/transparent - for muscle connectivity, colour by postcynaptic muscle group
+For timeseries data - maybe show individual traces under the average trace - super light colour/transparent

-heatmap plots - use single colour gradient (not viridis) - maybe green? - or color by geno - or divergent for the speed plots (show peaks and troughs, basically)

 "We provide evidence that silencing the PMSI cohort, which includes direct DnB targets A02g and A02e, reduces rolling behavior" - [@Burgos2018]
 "DnBs also make modest connections with motor neurons innervating muscle LT1" - [@Burgos2018]

 "Animals displaying 360˚ rotations were classified as ‘rollers’.
 In 412-Gal4 VNC experiments, ‘Bend-roll’ was counted as coinci- dent C-shaped bending and 360˚ rotation, ‘bend-crawl’ was counted when animals persistently bent as they crawled and did not perform straight forward crawling, and ‘bend-only’ behavior, was counted when animals remained in a curved posture without rolling or crawling.
 Trachea were used as a reference for bending and rolling categorization." - Burgos 2018

-250 interneurons per hemisegment (Rickert *et al*., 2011)

 ## Guidelines